NASA-PDS/PlanetPatrol/README.md

 As systems go down, [issues are automatically filed and assigned](https://github.com/nasa-pds/PlanetPatrol/issues) (powered by [GitHub Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues)).

+## 🚨 Notificatios

+Email notifications are currently being tested.
+They're being sent using JPL SMTP using a "service" account managed by @nutjob4life.
+They're allegedly going to four different addresses (the `NOTIFICATION_EMAIL_TO` secret).
+The documentation doesn't make it clear what the delimiter is between multiple email addresses, so we're trying commas (`,`) for now.

-Email notifications, Teams messages, Slack pings, Discord integration, SMS messages, and so forth, have not yet been configured.
+Other notification options in the future include Teams messages, Slack pings, Discord integration, SMS messages, and so forth.

-### 🤫 Secrets

-The following [repository secrets](https://github.com/nasa-pds/PlanetPatrol/settings/secrets/actions) are in use:

-- `GH_PAT`: a personal access token with Actions, Contents, Issues, and Workflows scopes so Planet Patrol can run

-And that's it for now!

 ## 🖥 The Software